-Here at the O’Malley Law Office, we are often asked whether or not it is good to talk to the police.
+Here at O'Malley and Sawyer, LLC, we are often asked whether or not it is good to talk to the police.
 In our experience as criminal defense attorneys, we respond with an emphatic “no.” It is much better to exercise your right to remain silent, and not give a statement to the police.
 To explain exactly what we mean, let one of our attorneys, Kyle Sawyer, give you an example of a recent case.

 Is it Good to Talk to the Police?
 An Example

 One day, I was in court and he saw a man going through the security at the courthouse.
 His bags were being checked by the police as he went through.
 As I walked by, I thought to himself: “Don't say a word.
 Don't say anything.”
 Unfortunately, he hadn't consulted a criminal defense lawyer and didn't understand the importance of remaining silent when talking to the police.
 As the police checked his bags, the man began apologizing profusely for bringing certain things into the courthouse.
 During this apology, he explained:

 1.Why he brought the item,